datastax/csharp-driver/doc/features/metrics/README.md

 ## Providing your own implementation of `IDriverMetricsProvider`

+If you want to use the driver's metrics feature with another third party library or even your own metrics implementation, you can look at our [provider's code] as an example on how to implement a provider.

 There is no specific requirement for the implementation but note that the performance of the methods declared in `IDriverMetricsProvider` will affect the performance of the driver if metrics are enabled.

 The instances returned by the `IDriverMetricsProvider` methods will be exposed by the generic API described in the [previous section](#Retrieving-Metrics).